elixirschool/elixirschool/posts/2019-01-25-building-apps-with-plug-router.md

----
+%{
-author: Sean Callan
+  author: "Sean Callan",
-categories: general
-tags: ['plug', 'software design']
+  author_link: "",
-date: 2019-01-25
+  date: ~D[2019-01-25],
-layout: post
+  tags: ["plug", "software design", "general"],
-title: Building web apps with Plug.Router
+  title: "Building web apps with Plug.Router",
----
+  excerpt: """
   When it comes to building a web application with Elixir many people will immediately reach for Phoenix.
   However, did you know `Plug.Router` is just as viable an option?
   Sometimes, it can be even faster.
+  """
+}

+---

 ## The project